 EMU: future applications

-The EMU app allows for several novel applications of space use, and further functionality may be added in the future.
+EMU allows for several novel applications of space use, and further functionality may be added in the future.
 Such tools for the app could include:

 Individual animal comparisons.
 There is sometimes a need to compare space use between individuals in a shared enclosure, especially when aggression impacts space use between individuals.
 Future iterations of the EMU app should allow comparison of individual animals in terms of both their behavior and space use.